aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-06-20-data-redis-part-10.md

 results = redis_client.ft("product_index").search(query)
 {% endhighlight %}

-Now, we will look for the same products with a filter on price: Only product that costs less or equal to 50 euros.
+Now, we will look for the same products with a filter on price: Only product that costs less or equal to `50 euros`.
 The executed search query is:

 {% highlight python linenos %}
 query = (